-The Royal School Wolverhampton (RSW) careers education programme provides high quality careers education and guidance in school is critical to young people's futures.
-The careers programme provides our pupils with the opportunity to plan and manage their future careers effectively, ensuring progression which is ambitious and aspirational.
+The Royal School Wolverhampton (RSW) careers education programme provides our pupils with the opportunity to plan and manage their future careers effectively, ensuring progression which is ambitious and aspirational.
 It promotes equality of opportunity, celebrates diversity and challenges stereotypes.
-It helps to prepare them for the workplace by providing a clear understanding of the world of work including the routes to jobs and careers that they might find engaging and rewarding.
-It supports them to acquire the self-development and career management skills they need to achieve positive employment destinations.
-This helps students to choose their pathways, improve their life opportunities and contribute to a productive and successful economy.
 It is designed to meet the Gatsby benchmarks and conforms to statutory requirements.